cesarma/ng-hawksoft/README.md

-he application was developed on angular 8, .net core, EF and Sql server.
+The application was developed on angular 8, .net core, EF and Sql server.
 Steps:
 We need to run dotnet ef update in order to create and populate the database with mock data